Woodward's Southern Films, A Complete Filmography

 The most esoteric and rare agrarian stew cooked by a seasoned stew-master using a stew crew of 23 men using gigantic black iron pots to cook a stew over wood fires that is stirred for 14 hours with wooden paddles is the Sheep stew cooked by the Dundas Ruritan Club in the farm village of Dundas, Virginia.
 This tradition is said to have been started by a stew cook in nearby Danieltown, Virginia during the very lean times leading up to the Great Depression.
 Stews were cooked and served to large gatherings attending the Danieltown baseball games played with area farm towns.
 Sheep was plentiful on area farms and the stew was made from the mutton of old cast-away sheep no longer useful for reproduction.
 Sheep stew was patterned after the method used in cooking Brunswick stew - the more traditional stew cooked on farms and for fundraisers in adjacent Brunswick County.

-The Sheep Stew Stick (18 min)
+The Sheep Stew Stick (18 min), in Southern Routes, Vol. 2

 On a farm in Brunswick County, Virginia near the communities of Danieltown and Alberta a farm family with a long tradition of cooking sheep stew have over the mantlepiece in their home a three-pronged forked stick.
 This stick was used whenever time came to cook a sheep stew.
 The stick is very different from the usual wooden paddles you find being used to stir Brunswick stew, because, as the family says, "Sheep are bony and it takes a lot of muscle and this stick to cause the bones to separate from the meat when it is being cooked."
 The patriarch of the family and his wife describe the lore behind this prized sheep stew stick and turn to an album of photographs that visualize the process and steps required to cook a sheep stew.
 These stews were only cooked in a small 10 square mile area that sits on the Brunswick County/Lunenburg County line, and are little known to those beyond.